in28minutes/in28minutes.github.io/_posts/28-09-2020-best-practices-in-microservices.md

 ## Wrapping Up

-When you begin the process of converting your system to a microservices design, it is critical to have a clear knowledge of the best practises and the true motivation for doing so.
-In addition to these best practises, the project's capacity to handle end-to-end service-oriented architecture migrations and development must be considered.
+When you begin the process of converting your system to a microservices design, it is critical to have a clear knowledge of the best practices and the true motivation for doing so.
+In addition to these best practices, the project's capacity to handle end-to-end service-oriented architecture migrations and development must be considered.